Skip to Content

 I didn’t put this amazing tip in the recipe because mayonnaise can seem like a very strange addition to most recipes.

-That said, it is my secrete ingredient for some of my favorite recipes like my incredibly creamy mashed potatoes without milk!
+That said, it is my secret ingredient for some of my favorite recipes like my incredibly creamy mashed potatoes without milk!

-When you add mayonnaise it yielded the perfect scrambled eggs in a quarter of the time that it normally takes.
+When you add mayonnaise, it yields the perfect scrambled eggs in a quarter of the time that it normally takes.

 And think about it, mayonnaise is eggs and oil so why wouldn’t it be a good addition to scrambled eggs?

-If you’re worried about it will have strong mayonnaise flavor, don’t be!
-The eggs tasted rich and luxurious.
+If you’re worried that it will have a strong mayonnaise flavor, don’t be!
+The eggs taste rich and luxurious.

 Do you have other breakfast recipes made without milk?